ZeroPie/JsThings/Redux.md

 ## Terms
 - State: Minimal Representation of Data in your App
 - Action: Minimal Representation of Change to that Data
-- Reducer (pure function): (previous state, action) => return new state Takes the previous state and action being dispatched and returns the NEW STATE
+- Reducer: Pure function that takes the previous state and an action and returns a new state

 ## Principles